Pet Sounds: Orchestrations and musical architecture

 The Pet Sounds compositions are distinguished for avoiding definite key signatures.
 Pictured is a visual representation of the harmonic structures present in the verse and chorus of "God Only Knows".

-The album's harmonic structure features four tracks maintaining a single strongly established key: "You Still Believe in Me" (B), "I'm Waiting for the Day" (E), "Sloop John B" (A♭), and "I Just Wasn't Made for These Times" (B♭).
-Most other songs shift between primary and secondary keys or lack a definitive tonal center.
-Two tracks—"That's Not Me" and "Let's Go Away for Awhile"—begin and end in distinct keys; others integrate secondary key areas for phrases and sections—"Wouldn't It Be Nice" and "God Only Knows"—or momentary tonicizations ("Here Today", "Pet Sounds", and "Caroline, No").
+The album predominantly features chords that are slashed, diminished, major seventh, sixths, or suspended, with augmented and ninth chords appearing less commonly.
+Every track is in a major key, some unusual; "You Still Believe in Me" uses B, a key with numerous sharps and flats that keyboardists typically avoid, while "That's Not Me" is in F♯, the key farthest from C. Wilson employed a vertical compositional approach using block chords, rather than horizontal classical structures, and often engaged in polytonality through stacking different chords across bass and treble clefs.
+Four tracks maintain a strongly established key: "You Still Believe in Me" (B), "I'm Waiting for the Day" (E), "Sloop John B" (A♭), and "I Just Wasn't Made for These Times" (B♭).
+Most other songs shift between multiple keys or, in the case of "God Only Knows", lack a definitive tonal center.
+Two tracks—"That's Not Me" and "Let's Go Away for Awhile"—begin and end in distinct keys.

-Song structures largely adhere to conventional forms: three tracks follow the AABA quatrain format, while eight use verse-chorus frameworks.
-(Note: "I'm Waiting for the Day" extends a verse-refrain structure through three repetitions before concluding with unrelated thematic material.)
-Exceptions include "That's Not Me", structured as a binary form with developmental repetition, and "Let's Go Away for Awhile", comprising two contrasting sections without reprise.
-Three tracks—"You Still Believe in Me", "Let's Go Away for Awhile", and "Pet Sounds"—feature two distinct, non-repeating sections.
+Song structures largely follow convention: three tracks follow the AABA quatrain format, while eight use verse-chorus frameworks.
+The exceptions include "I'm Waiting for the Day", which extends a verse-refrain structure through three repetitions before concluding with unrelated thematic material, "That's Not Me", structured as a binary form with developmental repetition, and three more compositions—"You Still Believe in Me", "Let's Go Away for Awhile", and "Pet Sounds"—that contain two distinct, non-repeating sections.